ekiefl/ekiefl.github.io/_posts/miscellaneous/2025-03-09-north-mongolia.md

 {% include gallery.html
     images="2023-09-14-north-mongolia/5/__2023-09-01_06-02-54-127000_evan.webp,2023-09-14-north-mongolia/6/__2023-09-02_06-23-16-910000_evan.webp"
-    caption="(left) Godla's neighbor's ortz is equipped with a solar panel and satellite dish. (right) Inside, Lhagwa and Sartlong watch a soap opera."
+    caption="(left) Godla's neighbor's ort is equipped with a solar panel and satellite dish. (right) Inside, Lhagwa and Sartlong watch a soap opera."
 %}

 "Do you want more technology or do you want to balance tradition with modernity?"